Keflon/Maui.MvvmZero/README.md

 ## Ethos
 `MvvmZero` is there to guide the way, not get in the way.
-If you understand the MVVM pattern and the UI stack for MAUI, the aim is for MvvmZero to be intuitive, and to remain so if you go off the beaten track to do things your own way.
+If you understand the MVVM pattern, the aim is for MvvmZero to be intuitive, and to remain so if you go off the beaten track to do things your own way.